jedipunkz/remo-joystick/README.md

 ## Description

-No need to talk to Alexa.
-Remo-Joystick make you enable to controll natureremo devices with Joystick such as Xbox360, Dualshock4 Controll Pads.
+🏡🎮 Remo-Joystick 🎮🏡 make you enable to controll natureremo devices with Joystick such as Xbox360, Dualshock4.
+So no need to talk to Alexa.

 ## Pre-Requirement(s)